 This classic Korean japchae recipe makes a delicious Korean noodle dish of stir fried glass noodles with mixed vegetables.
 Called dangmyeon in Korean, the sweet potato starch noodles are doused in sesame oil, soy sauce and sesame seeds, then combined with stir-fried carrot sticks, onion, mushrooms, and spinach.

-Years ago, when we lived in Sydney’s Potts Point, where there was a lively Korean and Japanese dining and drinking scene, thanks to Korean and Japanese business travellers who stayed in the neighbourhood, we used to eat Korean food weekly, including japchae or chapchae, one of my favourite Asian noodle dishes, not just a favourite Korean noodle dish.
+Years ago, when we lived in Sydney’s Potts Point, there was a lively Korean and Japanese dining and drinking scene, thanks to Korean and Japanese business travellers who stayed in the neighbourhood.
+We used to eat Korean food weekly, including japchae or chapchae, one of my favourite Asian noodle dishes, not just a favourite Korean noodle dish.

 In the years since, along with the Korean dishes bulgogi, bibimbap and kimchi bokkeumbap (kimchi fried rice) – in fact, anything with kimchi – japchae has become one of the most popular Korean dishes in the world.

 These days, I make this classic Korean japchae recipe at home for the chewy Korean glass noodles called dangmyeon or sweet potato noodles.
 Drenched in a sauce of sesame oil, soy sauce and sesame seeds, after boiling, the noodles are combined with mixed vegetables, before the whole lot is stir-fried again.

 But before I tell you more about this vegetarian Korean japchae recipe, I have a favour to ask.
 Grantourismo is reader-funded, so if you’ve enjoyed our recipes, please consider supporting Grantourismo.